jonny-wg2/website3.0/docs/security-whitepaper.md

 - Monitoring vulnerabilities across application services, OS, and applications
 - Threat modeling core services throughout the development lifecycle

-## Data Security and Encryption
-Protecting customers’ data from unauthorized access is Working Group Two’s top priority.
-Several countermeasures exist to identify, contain, and prevent data leakage.
-Leveraging security as part of the design, encryption, access controls, and integrity controls, Working Group Two can protect customer data.

-### Encryption
-**wgtwo** leverages encryption at every level of our mobile core network to ensure the confidentiality and integrity of customer data.
-To ensure **wgtwo** always protects  customer data and remains compliant with industry standards, we have implemented software-defined policies that automatically monitor and prevent misconfigurations.
-For example, it is impossible to deploy a new database resource without encryption enabled as this will be prevented at run-time by these policies.

-#### Encryption in Transit
-All data transmitted between **wgtwo** clients and its operators’ services (northbound interface, for e.g. BSS) is done using strong encryption protocols. **wgtwo** supports the latest recommended secure cipher suites to encrypt all external traffic in transit, including TLSv1.2 protocols, IPsec with AES128 encryption, and ECDHE ciphers.

-#### Encryption at Rest
-**wgtwo** enforces encryption-at-rest policies for deployed cloud resources.
-This includes AWS EBS, S3, RDS, ElasticCache, SQS, and ElasticSearch.
-Encryption keys for AuC/AUSF (for SIM secrets) are FIPS 140-2 validated, auto-rotated, and backed by an HSM.
-In addition, various core services such as SMS and HLR/HSS perform additional encryption of sensitive data within the application. **wgtwo** also has further mechanisms and policies for secure key management such as least-privilege RBAC with audit alerting.

-#### GDPR
-**wgtwo** is the Data-Processor of all data and provides the ability for operators to have full control of their end-user data.
-The Data-Controller sets the data retention policy and processing agreement outlined in the Data Processing Agreement (DPA).
-This ensures that the customer has control over how long the data is stored, where the data is stored, and who has access to the data.

-#### Data Availability
-Leveraging remote backups, **wgtwo** can ensure that data is not lost, compromised, or permanently deleted in an event.

-Additional security controls:
-- Non-production test data, keeping production data untouched in a development zone
-- RBAC controls restrict who has access to personal data
-- Privacy and security training for all employees

-## Identity and Access Management
-Least-privilege, need-to-know basis, RBAC, centralized IAM, and individual accounts are just a few of the controls Working Group Two has in place to monitor and secure our core platform.

-Additional controls include:
-- Centralized policies across accounts, cloud, and application resources restricting access
-- Individual accounts
-- External audit logging stored for 3 years
-- Alerting when a high privileged account is used, and access to remote systems
-- Strict password policy at least 12 characters with a combination of uppercase, lowercase, number, and special character
-- Secure remote access using encryption protocols
-- Procedures for offboarding employees across systems

-## Logging and Monitoring
-A centralized logging and monitoring system allows Working Group Two to ensure business continuity and security with the ability to alert and investigate security incidents.
-Some of this technology is leveraging AWS OpenSearch, Prometheus, Alertmanager, and Pagerduty.

-Following are additional controls in place to assist with our process:
-- Authentication mechanisms to access logs
-- Tamperproof logging off-host in a centralized multi-cluster database for analysis
-- Logs are encrypted at rest
-- Alerts on log volume and on-call alerts on failures in the logging service
-- Personal data such as SMS or voicemail content is not logged
-- Audit trails when access to personal data is logged externally
-- Employee and user audit logs are kept for 3 years

-## Organization and Human Security
-**wgtwo** is building an industry-leading security program based on the concept of defense-in-depth, securing its organization and your data at every layer. **wgtwo** security program aligns with industry security and privacy standards, such as ISO 27001, CIS, NIST, GSMA, and GDPR.

-**wgtwo** employs security personnel who’s responsible for implementing its security program.
-Focus areas include:
-- Cloud and On-Premise Security Architecture
-- Product Development Security
-- Technical Security Training
-- Security Engineering and Operations
-- Detection and Response
-- Risk and Compliance
-- Telecommunication SS7 Security

-Additional security controls:
-- Procedures to backup personal data
-- Formal security awareness training for all new and existing employees
-- Formulate contractual agreements when required
-- Policies and procedures outlining the employee responsibility of confidentiality of personal data
-- Process for managing system access for employees for onboarding and offboarding

-## Security by Design
-**wgtwo** leverages DevSecOps and has built a robust and secure development lifecycle, which identifies security threats early in the development process to protect our APIs and services.We use security threat modeling and automated configuration static analysis to identify 3rd party vulnerabilities within our code and infrastructure misconfigurations that impact the security or privacy of our resources.
-If identified, all critical issues are quickly remediated.
-All code is peer-reviewed and checked into a code revision system.

-Additional security controls:
-- Security automation such as SAST scans across the SDLC
-- Process for reviewing source code before production releases
-- Alerts and notifications to stakeholders on security findings throughout the SDLC process

-## Authentication to **wgtwo** Applications
-Working Group Two operates several application products offered as a service for end-subscribers and operators.
-All applications undergo security controls listed in this document, including sections specific to Software Development.

-Authentication to these applications is managed through oAuth, SAML, or other secure authentication methods approved by **wgtwo**.
-For customer-facing applications, Auth0 provides a secure configuration and interface for managing authentication and authorization.
-This authentication mechanism provides access controls, audit logs, and custom integrations to allow authentication mechanisms to meet your business requirements.

-## Personal Data Breach Notification
-**wgtwo** has a 24/7 level 3 on-call program to quickly identify and remediate operational and security incidents.
-Dedicated security playbooks have been established to facilitate the proper handling of all security incidents.
-In the event of a security incident, all affected parties will be informed within 72 hours.
-Incident response procedures are tested and updated at least annually.

-Additional security controls:
-- Centralized SIEM to collect, monitor, and alert on security anomalies within the application and network traffic
-- Incident Response Policy and Plan
-- Data Privacy Risk Assessment
-- Communication incident procedures with customers for timely notifications

-## Certification
-**wgtwo** security program aligns with industry security and privacy standards, such as ISO 27001, CIS, NIST, GSMA, and GDPR.
-Processes exist to monitor our cloud and application infrastructure to these standards and fix any gaps.

-## Privacy Regulation
-**wgtwo** aligns with local and regional regulations on behalf of our customers.
-This includes but is not limited to regional data protection laws and privacy protection laws. **wgtwo** as a company operates within the scope of GDPR within the EU.

-## Auditing
-There exist policies for security practices, standards, and processes within the scope of how **wgtwo** implements a security governance framework.
-These policies can be shared with authorized parties.

-Referencing section Logging and Monitoring, several controls exist with auditing.

-Additional security controls include:
-- Logging administrative operations
-- Ability to retrieve and view logs on a usage report
-- Audit trails across cloud and physical machines
-- CRUD events are audited automatically
-- Audit logs are ingested as part of the SIEM

 ## Telecommunication Security
 **wgtwo** performs threat modeling across its telco services to understand the threats/risks and implement countermeasures to reduce the risk of an event.
 Additionally, **wgtwo** leverages best practices identified by GSMA to implement additional controls.